hashwithharsh/devops-notes/README.md

 The goal of this repo is to document my learning journey, build strong fundamentals, and create a personal DevOps knowledge base.

-🎯 Purpose of This Repository
+ # Purpose of This Repository

-This repository helps me:
+1. people can refer to these and can save there time,energy for notes.

-Track my DevOps learning progress
+2. Track my DevOps learning progress

-Maintain organized technical notes
+3. Maintain organized technical notes

-Build a public knowledge base
+4. Build a public knowledge base

-Improve technical documentation skills
+5. Improve technical documentation skills

-Prepare for DevOps interviews
+6. Prepare for DevOps interviews

-🧠 Learning Approach
+ # Learning Approach

-My learning approach focuses on:

-Understanding core concepts
+1. Understanding core concepts

-Practicing hands-on commands
+2. Practicing hands-on commands

-Exploring real system environments
+3. Exploring real system environments

-Documenting key learnings
+4. Documenting key learnings

-Each day includes:
+ # Each day includes:

-Concept explanations
+1. Concept explanations

-Practical commands
+2. Practical commands

-Exercises
+3. Exercises

-Revision notes
+4. Revision notes

 📌 Note